shoekstra/cosmic-cli-website/content/_index.md

 It aims to simplify administration of Cosmic Cloud resources by providing single commands for actions that may require multiple API calls; it also runs commands against multiple API endpoints in parallel.

+{{% notice note %}}
+At this time most of the commands used are for listing resources and not so much for creating or destroying resources.
+{{% /notice %}}

 ## Get started

 * [Install Cosmic CLI](install/)